JC-LL/simji_softcore/README.md

 TBC

 ## System-on-chip Architecture and design
 - The architecture of the system is depicted here.
 A component named Bus master allows a computer to interact with the system through USB/Serial.
 This component acts a master of a simple bus : this required to design a simple protocol.
-The UART we are relying on is borrowed from excellent Pr Pong Chu books.
+The UART we are relying on is borrowed from excellent Pr Pong Chu [books](https://academic.csuohio.edu/chu_p/rtl/index.html).
 Thanks to him !

 - The core is not pipelined today and each instruction takes two cycles to complete : its performance is 25 Mips on Artix7 clocked at 100Mhz.

 - The VHDL design style of the core is deliberately **not** structural : the core acts as a command/instruction interpreter, similar to the ISS, which is easier to understand for students.
+It strenghtens the power of RTL _inference_.

 ### Memory map
 ```vhdl